 This is one of the first things my mom learned to make as a newlywed.
 At first, she couldn't get it quite right until my grandmother helped her make it step by step.
 That's because, like I'm sure is true for some of your mothers or grandmothers, the measurements consisted of "a little of this," "a dash of that," and "about this much."

-Since my mom learned to cook this way, I am so grateful to her for helping me measure the ingredients for her recipes.
-This has allowed me to better replicate recipes like this one and now also share them with you.
+Since my mom learned to cook this way, I am so grateful to her for helping me measure the ingredients for her recipes, such as sopa de tortilla, frijoles charros, and calabacitas con queso.
+This has allowed me to better replicate those recipes, and today's, and now also share them with you.

 What is Mexican Meatball Soup?